 What is the interest rate?

-The interest rate is the RBC Prime rate plus 1.5%.
+The interest rate is the RBC prime rate plus 1.5%.
 Our loans are a variable interest rate loan product, meaning that as the RBC prime rate increases or decreases, the interest on your loan increases or decreases accordingly.
 We are proud we have been able to keep the interest rate low.
 It is not uncommon for microloan programs to charge up to 10% above prime.

 Why does Windmill charge interest?

 The interest we charge you helps replenish the loan fund if some of the loans are not paid back, and pays for the interest and bank charges we have to pay.

 Who benefits from the interest paid on the loans?